jennylsmith/Isoseq3_workflow/README.md

 # Isoseq3_workflow

-This is a custom PacBio Isoseq3 workflow, which is a full-length RNA Sequencing methodology that can sequence transcripts ranging from 10 kb and up.
+This is a custom PacBio RNA sequencing workflow, which is a full-length RNA-seq methodology that can sequence transcripts ranging from 10 kb and up.

-We have a total of 12 (11 AML, 1 Normal Bone Marrow) biological samples sequenced across 26 SMRT-cells.
+We have a total of 11 (10 AML, 1 Normal Bone Marrow) biological samples sequenced across 26 SMRT-cells.
 There are 4 SMRT-cells for the noraml bone marrow (NBM) sample.
 Each AML sample is sequenced across 2 SMRT-cells (a large cDNA prep on 1 cell, and small cDNA prep on the 2nd cell).

 We used 96 barcoded oligonucleotides for the RT-PCR step during library preparation, to provide a means for PCR duplicate detection.
 Each SMRT-cell contains a single sample's library (not multiplexed by sample).